You can’t have one without the other. About 75% of plants and crops, depend on fauna pollinators for their continued

 The above worldwide examples from Africa, Australia and India point to fauna and flora working hand in hand as we put the puzzle pieces of The Explanation together.

-One of the constance of the Inventory of the Universe is the interdependancy of ALL the parts which I’ve grouped into nice categories of the book, with a concluding chapter comparing animals and man… the results are surprising.
+One constant of the Inventory of the Universe is the interdependency of ALL the parts which I’ve grouped into nice categories of the book, with a concluding chapter comparing animals and man… the results are surprising.

-The vast and varied animal kingdom has much to reveal as we shall see.
-Join the mailing list for notifications of future blog posts and to be kept up to date about publications in The Explanation Series.
+The vast and varied animal kingdom has much to reveal, as we shall see.
+Join the mailing list in the right column for notifications of future blog posts and to be kept up to date about publications in The Explanation Series.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, No Fauna = No Pollination = No Food
+Please use the Social Network links just below to share this information from The Explanation, No Fauna = No Pollination = No Balanced Food